-As with any monitoring technique, eDNA methods require thoughtful planning and evaluation of many factors for effective use.
-The sampling strategy and assay used must be carefully selected based on the species of interest, density and distribution of the target(s), local conditions, and empirical estimation of detection limits to ensure detection of rare targets.
-Sampling strategies, interpretation of results, and corresponding management goals should be considered in the early stages to guide experimental design.
-The field of eDNA is not unique in requiring interpretation of results; traditional methods often include interpretation, sometimes with significant uncertainty.
+the early stages to guide experimental design.5 The field of eDNA is not unique in requiring interpretation of results; traditional methods often include interpretation, sometimes with significant uncertainty.
 As the eDNA field and associated guidance are rapidly evolving, specialized laboratories with appropriate technical capacity and controls, as well as knowledgeable subject matter experts, play key roles in ensuring that sampling, analyses, and interpretation of results meet best practices.